koriym/php-reactjs-ui/README.md

 npm run start-hot
 ```

 Use `start-hot` for hot-reloading.
-It automatically reloads when PHP, JS, and Twig templates are modified.
+It automatically reloads when PHP, JS, and Twig templates are updated.

 ## Test